 LIGHT CONE's Documentation Center offers a unique collection of written and audiovisual documents for consultation by researchers and programmers.
-With the addition, in 1999, of the Experimental Film Archive of Avignon (AFEA), the Documentation Center includes over 5,000 print documents (books, periodicals, catalogues), nearly 12,000 audiovisual documents (digital files, DVDs, Blu-Rays, audio and video tapes...) and 1080 thematic records (biographical and institutional files).
+With the addition, in 1999, of the Experimental Film Archive of Avignon (AFEA), the Documentation Center includes over 6,000 print documents (books, periodicals, catalogues), more than 15,000 audiovisual documents (digital files, DVDs, Blu-Rays, audio and video tapes...) and 1250 thematic records (biographical and institutional files).

 In 2014, LIGHT CONE received the support of the region Ile-de-France as part of the program Fabrique de Cultures to create a residency program for the post-production of experimental video-based works.
 The Atelier 105 is open to all experimental filmmakers, whether or not they are members of the organization.
 A specially equipped workspace in LIGHT CONE's premises, including an editing station, sound mixing software, a color-correction monitor and computers dedicated to file encoding and DCP creation, is made available to the artists.